LeoRVergani/LeoRVergani/README.md

 ## English

 Hello, my name is Leonardo and I am 36 years old.
 I enjoy movies, series, board games and I also love programming and solving problems.
 Currently, I am transitioning my career and dedicating a lot of time to studying and learning new things in the field of software development.
 In my spare time, I enjoy drawing, although I've put this hobby aside a bit due to the demands of my studies.
-I am excited about the new opportunities and challenges this career transition brings, and I am always looking to expand my knowledge.
+I am excited about the new opportunities and challenges this career transition brings, and I am always looking to expand my knowledge..

 </div>
 <hr>